dthuerck/tmux-mcp/README.md

 assuming that `ssh user@host` logs into the remote system without any interactive prompts.
 Please note that this has only been tested with `bash` on both sides.

+You may need to pass further parts of the SSH commands here, e.g. `-i <path to your SSH key>` although, for brevity, we recommend using the `~/.ssh/config`.

 ## Available Resources